luisc/actualrecs/_posts/2022-04-07-wsj-global-supply-chains.markdown

 date:   2022-04-07 18:43:25 -0400
 categories: economics
 ---
 We've been hearing it from everywhere, **inflation, inflation**!
 It's a real problem, and it sucks.
-If you are a person with any sort of normal or below average wage, you know how much it sucks every time you buy some groceries.
-If you have oodles of money, you're annoyed that your returns are having a difficult time keeping pace with inflation.
+If you are a normal person who has to worry about housing, food, etc. - you know how much it sucks.
+If you are beyond loaded, you're annoyed that your returns are having a difficult time keeping pace with inflation.

 Inflation is due to a million factors, and this Wall Street Journal doc sheds some light on the supply chain side of things in the United States.